Frequently Asked Questions

 Temporary gastric obstruction occurs immediately after surgery and has a frequency of 2-5%.
 This is usually treated with IV fluids and observation.
 Once the swelling goes down patients do fine.
 The final complication specific to the LAP-BAND® System is problems that can arise from the port.
 Rarely, the port can flip over or develop a leak, which requires a simple outpatient procedure to resecure or replace the port.
 The risk of death from a LAP-BAND® System is the same as someone undergoing a general anesthetic (around 0.05%).

-Why should I choose the Sts.
-Mary and Elizabeth Bariatric Program?
+Why should I choose the U of L Health, Mary & Elizabeth Hospital Bariatric Program?

 Drs.
 Olsofka, Lusco, and Theuer have developed a comprehensive program built around the LAP-BAND® System.
 Because of the safety profile of the LAP-BAND® System, they do not offer gastric bypass.
 This program is designed to be efficient for the patients and offers an extensive support network with an exercise program, nutritional support, education, counseling, and psychiatric help if necessary.
 They also have a team of anesthesiologists who specialize in perioperative care of the bariatric patient.
 Our facility has state of the art laparoscopy equipment and a dedicated group of nurses that take care of our patients post-operatively.
 We also have monthly support group meetings filled with LAP-BAND® System only patients.

 How Do I Get Started?

 First, our patients view our newly revised Lap-Band focused online seminar.
 After viewing the seminar, an application must be completed.
 The application is reviewed and our team contacts your insurance company to verify insurance coverage and benefits.
 You will be seen by Dr. Lusco or Dr. Olsofka for your Lap-Band consultation appointment.
 Next a letter of medical necessity is submitted to you insurance company along with other insurance criteria and once approved the patients are notified.
 We then have a designated day where patients come in for their preoperative testing as well as nutritional and exercise counseling.
 The patient then sees the surgeon the following week for the second visit and their surgery will be the following week.